Customers Also Bought

 Cunningham Clamp is an effective incontinence device to help control male urinary stress incontinence.
 Stress incontinence for men occurs when they are unable to control urine flow.
 This simple male incontinence clamp has helped thousands of men cope with dribbling and incontinent side effects secondary to prostate cancer, stroke, and other urinary problems.
 Manufactured by Bard Medical, this penis clamp offers effective incontinence control in lieu of wearing adult diapers.

-Cunningham Penile Clamp is a hinged, stainless steel frame supporting two foam rubber pads and a locking device.
-The user places the penis between the two foam pads and the hinged clamp is squeezed shut.
-The lower foam pad on the Cunningham Clamp has an inverted "V" which presses against the underside of the penis exerting a closing pressure on the urethra, which is close to the underside of the penis.
+Bard Cunningham Incontinence Clamp is a hinged, stainless steel frame supporting two foam rubber pads and a locking device.
+The user places the penis between the two foam pads and the hinged is squeezed shut.
+The lower foam pad has an inverted "V" which presses against the underside of the penis exerting a closing pressure on the urethra, which is close to the underside of the penis.
 The ratchet locking clamping mechanism has five separate settings to control male incontinence.
 This permits the user to achieve the proper amount of pressure to prevent urine leakage without discomfort.

 - Reusable and washable.